nikku/amvn/README.md

 ...
 ```

-`amvn` accepts the additional arguments `--watch` (resource watching) and `--reload` (source watching / reloading).
+`amvn` accepts the additional `--watch` argument to copy resources / reload maven on source changes.

-The executable does not actually care _what_ you execute via Maven.
+It does not actually care _what_ you execute via Maven.
 Make sure you have a lean and quick build process yourself.

 ## How it works